ansible/ansible/docs/docsite/rst/user_guide/become.rst

 Everything is fine if the module file is executed without using ``become``, when the ``become_user`` is root, or when the connection to the remote machine is made as root.
 In these cases Ansible creates the module file with permissions that only allow reading by the user and root, or only allow reading by the unprivileged user being switched to.

 However, when both the connection user and the ``become_user`` are unprivileged, the module file is written as the user that Ansible connects as (the ``remote_user``), but the file needs to be readable by the user Ansible is set to ``become``.
+The details of how Ansible solves this can vary based on platform.
-Ansible solves this problem in the following way:
+However, on POSIX systems, Ansible solves this problem in the following way:

 First, if :command:`setfacl` is installed and available in the remote ``PATH``, and the temporary directory on the remote host is mounted with POSIX.1e